Need some tools and tips to help you get through lockdown 3 and boost your mental health? We got you! Here are our top self care gadgets for 2021.

 Working from our kitchen tables has meant that struggling to concentrate, let alone dealing with an important Zoom meeting, can make stress levels go through the roof.

-As a tech agency, we love these Loop Quiet earplugs, a stylish and cool new gadget that reduces noise by 30 decibels – just enough to cut out background sounds so you can impress the boss or a new client.
+As a tech PR agency, we love these Loop Quiet earplugs, a stylish and cool gadgets that reduces noise by 30 decibels – just enough to cut out background sounds so you can impress the boss or a new client.